Built in 1834 as a way to impress. It was trickery, as the family was living beyond their means.

 Hannah Hamilton the Ghost

-Alexander’s wife Hannah is the active ghost of Willowbank.
-She was the one who pushed Alexander to be better than his money and show well for the Hamilton name.
-She wanted everyone to see her as a woman of station, even though it wasn’t true.
-She loved Willowbank… and that’s why she never left.
+Said to be the one who pushed Alexander to be richer and show well for the Hamilton name.
+She wanted to be seen as a woman of station, even though it wasn’t true.
+And she loved Willowbank, maybe the reason why she never left.